zriyansh/signoz.io/docs/architecture.md

 - We then add retention policy in druid.
 By default, we set 3 days of data retention
 - We have option to add AWS S3 bucket credentials for deep storage of data in druid.
 By default, we use `storage: local` in helm `values.yaml` -->

-**Query Service** is the interface between Frontend and Druid.
-It provides APIs to be consumed by frontend application and queries Druid to fetch data and processes data before responding back to the frontend.
+**Query Service** is the interface between Frontend and ClickHouse.
+It provides APIs to be consumed by frontend application and queries ClickHouse to fetch data and processes data before responding back to the frontend.

 **Frontend** is the UI, built in ReactJS and Typescript and provides advanced trace/span filtering capabilities and plot metrics to give service overviews.